thedelk/grooper-ace-architect/docs/vol-1/condition.md

 ![](../assets/img/vol-1/2-1/067.png)

-!!! abstract "Step 3"
+!!! abstract "Batch Processing / Batches / Production / **Invoices Process**"
     Select **Target Step**.
-From the dropdown on the right, select the **Image Processing** step, and then click **Execute**.
+From the dropdown on the right select the **Image Processing** step, and then press **Execute**.

-We're telling Grooper, "Update the process on this batch.
-We're using this process, and I want you to start processing at this step."
+We're telling Grooper: "Update the process attached to this batch.
+We're using this process, I've added a step, and I want you to run the batch through it."

 ![](../assets/img/vol-1/2-1/069.png)